lnobrz/myclients-app/README.md

           <p>
             If you're going to run our server locally, you'll need to change the url prop passed on the LinkButton of the Auth Page.
-Just go to src/pages/Auth.tsx and replace the url to "localhost:8080" or the port you've set to your local server.
+Just go to src/pages/Auth.tsx and replace the url to "localhost:8080".
           </p>
         </li>
         <li>